-Invisible but deadly – In just a few weeks, the sudden emergence and subsequent global spread of Coronavirus (COVID-19) has changed the world as we know it.
-In the white-collar world, as social distancing techniques are being encouraged, the government urges employees to work from home wherever possible.
+Invisible but deadly – In just a few weeks, the sudden emergence in December 2019 and subsequent global spread of Coronavirus (COVID-19) changed the world as we know it.
+Social distancing techniques were encouraged in the white-collar world, and governments worldwide urged employees to work from home wherever possible.

-On the surface, the power of the Internet would seem to make it relatively simple for many of your workers to carry out their regular desk-job duties from the dining room table or the comfort of their couch.
+On the surface, the power of the Internet seemed to make it relatively simple for many workers to carry out their regular desk-job duties from the dining room table or the comfort of their couch.

 Conceivably, they could generate roughly the same output in such a way without causing too much disruption to your clients, investors, partners, and business.
-However, moving at short notice from a secure and trusted office environment to remote working can create cybersecurity risks – especially if, like many businesses, you’ve been caught off guard and have no tried and tested work-from-home policy in place.
+However, moving at short notice from a secure and trusted office environment to remote working created cybersecurity risks because most businesses were caught off guard and had no tried and tested work-from-home policy in place.

 What is cybersecurity?